mariorod98/ObsidianVault/🌱 Seedbox/Git.md

 ``git commit`` saves the current stage to the project history.

-``git status`` shows the status of the changes as untracked, modified or staged.
+``git status`` shows the status of the changes as untracked (not in the repository), modified (in the repository but not staged) or staged.

 ## Remote repositories
 ### Commands